Luxembourg entry visa for third-country nationals

 Third-country nationals subject to a visa obligation who wish to work in Luxembourg during a stay of less than 90 days must apply for a short stay visa (C).

-Before applying for a type C visa, third-country nationals must apply, from their country of origin, for a work permit to the General Department of immigration of the Ministry of Home Affairs.
+Before submitting their application for a type C visa, third-country nationals must apply for a work permit to the General Department of immigration of the Ministry of Home Affairs, from their country of origin, unless they are expressly exempted by law.

 Online services and forms